-Although the giraffes do not have access to Salma’s room, it is a quiet room offering privacy and understated comfort to guests who also need to catch up on some rest after a long flight or busy safari.
-It is worth noting that the stairway up to Salma’s room is a little bit steep and thus not ideal for guests with mobility issues.
+Although the giraffes do not have access to the Salma superior room, it is a quiet room offering privacy and understated comfort to guests who also need to catch up on some rest after a long flight or busy safari.
+It is worth noting that the stairway up to Salma is a little bit steep and thus not ideal for guests with mobility issues.